Exorcism of the Gerasene demoniac: Mark

-The earliest account, assuming the theory of Marcan priority is correct, is in the Gospel of Mark.
+The Gospel of Mark provides the earliest accounts.
 Jesus goes across the sea into the "region of the Gerasenes".
 There, a man "possessed by a demon" comes from the caves to meet him.
 People had tried to tie him down but he was too strong to be bound, even with chains, for he would always break out of them; night and day among the tombs and in the hills he would cry out and cut himself with stones.
 Jesus approaches and calls the demon to come out of the man, who replies "What do you want with me, Jesus, Son of the Most High God?
 I beg you in the name of God never to torment me!".
 Jesus asks the demon for his name and is told "My name is Legion, for we are many".
 The demons beg Jesus not to send them away, but instead to send them into the pigs on a nearby hillside, which he does.
 The herd, about two thousand in number, rush down the steep bank into the sea and are drowned.
 The man is now seen, dressed and restored to sanity: he asks to be included among the disciples who travel with Jesus, but he is refused and instructed to remain in the Decapolis region, to tell of "the great things the Lord has done ... and [how He] has had compassion on you".
 Theologian Tom Wright calls him "the first apostle to the gentiles".